 2022 BMW 2-Series

-Look for the new M2 to debut in 2022 as a 2023 model.
-Production will likely be handled at BMW's plant in San Luis Potosi, Mexico.
+Look for the new M2 to debut later in 2022 as a 2023 model.
+Production will be handled at BMW's plant in San Luis Potosi, Mexico.
 It's where the regular 2-Series coupe is being built.

 There have also been rumors the front-wheel-drive 2-Series Gran Coupe and related 1-Series hatchback sold overseas will get their own dedicated M models.
-These are rumored to come with all-wheel drive and peak outputs registering over 400 hp, likely from a 2.0-liter turbocharged inline-4.
+These are rumored to come with all-wheel drive and peak outputs registering about 400 hp, likely from a 2.0-liter turbocharged inline-4.
 Former BMW M boss Marcus Flasch said that such cars weren't possible due to the lack of a suitable engine.
 Given the interest in rival offerings from Audi Sport and Mercedes-Benz AMG, the situation could change, especially with former Audi Sport boss Frank van Meel back in charge of BMW M.